hoanglongcao/nature-plot-style/README.md

 ## Usage

-1. Place `nature_plot_style.py` file in your folder
+1. Place `nature_plot_style.py` file in your folder.
-2. Import the `set_nature_style` function from the script and apply it before plotting:
+2. Import the `set_nature_style` function from the script and apply it before plotting.

 ```python
 import nature_plot_style as nps